Post, Texas: Climate

 According to the Köppen climate classification, Post has a semiarid climate.
 According to other climatic maps, it falls in a subtropical climate (Köppen: Cfa).
-Surpassing the 100° meridian, it is the city more to the west in the USA with such categorization.
-In any case, the city suffers influence from both sides, being the transition from a humid to dry environment in the subtropics.
+Beyond the 100° meridian, it is the city most to the west in the USA with such categorization.
+The city feels influence from both sides, being in the subtropics at the transition from a humid to dry environment.